veronikamanhalova/veronikamanhalova/README.md

 One of my main projects is my **Bachelor’s Thesis**, where I designed and developed a **VR climbing simulator** in Unity using the XR Interaction Toolkit.
 The simulator is set on the **obelisk of the Faculty of Architecture at CTU** and features:

-- 🧗 Realistic climbing mechanics with hand-based interactions
+- 🧗 Realistic climbing and jumping mechanics with hand-based interactions
 - 🏗️ Procedural generation of climbing paths with variation in difficulty
 - 🎮 VR-optimized user interface and menus
 - 📊 User testing with questionnaires as part of the evaluation part of my thesis